Sōta Fujii: Personal life

 In October 2017, Fujii announced that it was his intention to enter senior high school after graduating from junior high school in the spring of 2018.
 Fujii said that he gave becoming a full-time shogi professional serious consideration but stated "I'd like to continue to progress and make every experience a positive one."
-Fujii decision was widely anticipated in Japan and was viewed favorably by fellow shogi professionals and some education critics.
-Fujii's decision to continue his education is the same one made by the other four shogi professionals who obtained professional status while still a junior high school student.
+Fujii's decision was widely anticipated in Japan and was viewed favorably by fellow shogi professionals and some education critics.
+Fujii's decision to continue his education is the same one made by the other four shogi professionals who obtained professional status while still a junior high school.